Patrick14Trani/assignment2-trani/AboutMe.md

 | Pot of Gold (Mangocolada) | Applebees | $5.00 |
 | Smashburger | Made by my friend Aaron | Free |
 | Any Pizza | Chester's Bakery in Fairfield Vermont | $10.00 |

+---

+### Quotes I enjoy

+> "Where are you going chief?
+> "To give the covenant back their bomb" - Master Chief 'Halo 2'

+>"All your life, you'll meet people that only want to break you down.
+Forget them, stand strong with the people who build you up." - Markiplier